stolen/lumi-remote-acn003-rev/README.md

   * The hub uses some crypted handshake when joining a device (some varying data to device and some varying data back) and didn't accept my firmware
   * I changed some bytes in original dump from 9 to 8, that changed a version z2m sees when attempting an OTA, but vendor app continued to report `0.0.0-0009` version

 Also I took a risk of losing telnet and upgraded the hub (hoping it then would suggest a fresh FW for the switch).
-Still no update, but it took few hours to restore telnet.
+Still no update, but it took few hours for me to restore telnet.
-(TODO: insert useful links)
+  * [Enable telnet by button clicks](https://github.com/niceboygithub/AqaraGateway/blob/master/README.md#manually-enable-telnet): 5-2-2-2-2-2 (led blinks green 2 times)
+  * [Make telnet persistent](https://github.com/zvldz/aqcn02_fw/tree/main/update#the-easy-way) -- that also gives you `socat`

 ## Looking for other ways to attack the hub
 So, if I could not hijack the Zigbee part, maybe I could interfere on the hub software on other level?